DFE-Digital/get-help-with-tech/app/views/devices_guidance/reset_your_wireless_router.md

 1. You’ll be asked if you want to change your wifi name and password, we recommend you keep the ones you have.

-1. Once the update has downloaded it will begin to install automatically.
-This should take around 5 minutes.
-Router lights may turn on and off during this time.
-   You should now be on the router settings homepage.

-1. Choose a new device login password, this should be at least 8 characters and different from your wifi password.
+1. Choose a new Huawei router login password, this should be at least <span class="app-no-wrap">8 characters</span> and different from your wifi password.
 You must make a note of this password as you may need it later.
 Select ‘Finish’.
-You should now be on the router settings homepage.

-    You should now be on the router settings homepage.
+    If your new password is accepted, you’ll be redirected to  the router settings homepage.

 1. You should get an alert about a software update.
 Check your router is plugged into an electrical outlet and select ‘Update’.